-That initial modest 007 adventure dealt, like this one, with outer space, or at least the outer atmosphere, as the twisted Dr. Julius No was seeking to sabotage American rocket launches from Cape Canaveral (speaking of the old days).
+Like this one, that initial modest 007 adventure dealt with outer space, or at least the outer atmosphere, as the twisted Dr. Julius No was seeking to sabotage American rocket launches from Cape Canaveral (speaking of the old days).
 A stretch, but not totally beyond zany, and the three increasingly larger installments stayed within the realm of the possible.
-But by the time this 11th mission arrived, plots had gone so wild that producers and writers felt there was noting left but to actually put the dapper secret agent into Outer Space itself, with a Star Wars arena mop-up battle at the finale that just had to push beyond the earlier wild destructo bonanzas.
-The amusing but absurd secondary villain ‘Jaws’ (Richard Kiel) makes another comic-relief appearance, and the 126-minute, Lewis Gilbert directed jaunt marked the ridiculous high (or low) point of the series, drawing so much flak that the next episodes toned JB back down to relative Earth.
+But by the time this 11th mission arrived, plots had gone so wild that producers and writers felt there was nothing left but to actually put the dapper secret agent into Outer Space itself, with a Star Wars arena mop-up battle at the finale that just had to push beyond the earlier wild destructo bonanzas.
+The amusing but absurd secondary villain ‘Jaws’ (Richard Kiel) makes another comic-relief appearance, and the 126-minute jaunt, directed by Lewis Gilbert, marked the ridiculous high (or low) point of the series, drawing so much flak that the next episodes toned JB back down to relative Earth.

 Bond #3, Roger Moore, after a wobbly start, had reached his stride in The Spy Who Loved Me, but he’s clearly none too excited here, even if the clothes fit him well and he’s handsome enough.
-The series was by now such a self-parody anyway that you notice Bond less than the trappings.
-Rog’s indifference seems like an insulin cocktail next to the toneless reactions of Lois Chiles, our hero’s challenge to seduction as ‘Holly Goodhead’ (sure, why not?whatever)—her boredom is state-of-the art.
+Anyway, by now the series was by now such a self-parody that you notice Bond less than the trappings.
+Rog’s indifference seems like an insulin cocktail next to the toneless reactions of Lois Chiles, our hero’s challenge to seduction as ‘Holly Goodhead’ (sure, why not? whatever?)—her boredom is state-of-the art.

 Music, sound, sets, credits are all par for the course, and Shirley Bassey is enlisted for the third time to belt a title tune (alas, one of the weakest).